zhouchenh/secDNS/docs/resolvers/name_server.md

 > `tlsServerName`: String _(Optional)_

 The server name of the upstream DNS server, usually a valid domain name.
 Only required when setting `protocol` to `"tcp-tls"` (DNS over TLS).

 Default: `""`

 > `sendThrough`: String _(Optional)_

 An IP address for sending traffic out.
 The default value, "0.0.0.0" represents randomly choosing an IP address available on the host.
-Otherwise the value has to be an IP address from existing network interfaces.
+Otherwise, the value has to be an IP address from existing network interfaces.

 Default: `"0.0.0.0"`